pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 ## Standard Migrations

-Standard Migrations are ideal for smaller and simpler sites.
 Standard migrations include having our team of experts stand up your site on Pantheon, with everything included in the [Migration Project Scope](/guides/professional-services/website-migration-service#migration-project-scope---whats-included) below.

 ## Premium Migrations